lammps/lammps/doc/src/fix_deform.rst

 .. _deform_max_rate:

-The *max/rate* keyword sets an upper threshold, *rate*, that limits the maximum magnitude of the strain rate applied in any dimension.
+The *max/rate* keyword sets an upper threshold, *rate*, that limits the maximum magnitude of the instantaneous strain rate applied in any dimension.
 This keyword only applies to the *pressure* and *pressure/mean* options.
+If a pressure-controlled rate is used for both *iso* and either *x*, *y*, or *z*, then this threshold will apply separately to each individual controller such that the cumulative strain rate on a box dimension may be up to twice the value of *rate*.

 .. _deform_couple: